azuredevcollege/trainingdays/day6/challenges/challenge0.md

 **Ubuntu:**

-Open your terminal application and execute the followwing commands.
+Open your terminal application and execute the following commands.
 1. Older versions of Docker were called docker, docker.io, or docker-engine.
 If these are installed, uninstall them:
 ```shell
 $ sudo apt-get remove docker docker-engine docker.io containerd runc